 - Note 1: Highest balance of loans provided to others in the current year. - Note 2: Where the public companies submit the loaning of funds individually to the board of directors for resolution pursuant to Paragraph 1, Article 14 of the "Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies," even though the fund is not disbursed, the amount resolved by the board shall be listed in the announced balance to disclose the risk assumed; provided, when the fund is repaid, the balance after the repayment shall be disclosed to reflect the risk adjustment.
 Where the public companies have the board of directors to resolve a limit to be loaned for several times or drafted on the revolving basis within the limit during the period of one year pursuant to Paragraph 2, Article 14 of the "Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies," the resolved limit of loans shall still be announced as the reported balance.
-Although repayments may be made later, such limit may be used again, and thus the limit approved by the board shall be the announced and reported balance. - Note 3: Where loaning of funds is in the nature of business transactions, the amount of such transaction shall be disclosed; the business transaction amounts within a year between the lender and the borrower. - Note 4: For the transactions with the subsidiaries where 100% of the voting rights are held directly and indirectly by the lender, and the loaning of funds for short-term financing, the limit is 10% of the net worth of UFLIC.
-For the loan with business transactions are limited to 100% of the net worth of Union Venture Capital Co., Ltd and Union Energy Co., Ltd., respectively; For the loans with short-term financing were limited to 40% of the net worth of Union Venture Capital Co., Ltd and Union Energy Co., Ltd., respectively. - Note 5: For the transactions with the subsidiaries where 100% of the voting rights are held directly and indirectly by the lender, and the loaning of funds for short-term financing, the limit is 40% of the net worth of UFLIC.
-For intercompany transactions with firms and short-term financing needs, the amount is limited to 100% of the net worth of Union Venture Capital Co., Ltd., respectively. - Note 6: All the "balance" and "amount" mentioned in the statement, other than the actual amount borrowed, business transaction amount, and amount of allowance for doubtful accounts provided, are the limits or amounts loaned to others on the date of occurrence (the earliest of the Board's resolution, date of contract execution, date of payment, or date sufficient to ensure the counterparty and transaction amount) pursuant to Article 7 of the handling standards.
+Although repayments may be made later, such limit may be used again, and thus the limit approved by the board shall be the announced and reported balance. - Note 3: Where loaning of funds is in the nature of business transactions, the amount of such transaction shall be disclosed; the business transaction amounts within a year between the lender and the borrower. - Note 4: For the transactions with the subsidiaries where 100% of the voting rights are held directly and indirectly by the lender, and the loaning of funds for short-term financing to the non-subsidiaries, the limit is 10% of the net worth of UFLIC.
+For intercompany transactions with firms and short-term financing needs, the amount is limited to 40% of the net worth of Union Venture Capital Co., Ltd. - Note 5: For the transactions with the subsidiaries where 100% of the voting rights are held directly and indirectly by the lender, and the loaning of funds for short-term financing to the non-subsidiaries, the limit is 40% of the net worth of UFLIC.
+For intercompany transactions with firms and short-term financing needs, the amount is limited to 100% of the net worth of Union Venture Capital Co., Ltd. - Note 6: All the "balance" and "amount" mentioned in the statement, other than the actual amount borrowed, business transaction amount, and amount of allowance for doubtful accounts provided, are the limits or amounts loaned to others on the date of occurrence (the earliest of the date of the Board's resolution, date of contract execution, date of payment, or date sufficient to ensure the counterparty and transaction amount) pursuant to Article 7 of the handling standards.

-ENDORSEMENTS/GUARANTEES PROVIDED FOR THE YEAR ENDED DECEMBER 31, 2023
+ENDORSEMENTS/GUARANTEES PROVIDED FOR THE YEAR ENDED DECEMBER 31, 2024